ashton314/ashton314/README.md

 I'm picky about my programming languages—I like exploring new languages and technologies and learning what kind of trade-offs they offer.
 More about me on [my blog](https://lambdaland.org/docs/about/).

 I'm a PhD student at the University of Utah.
-I'll be doing some fun research there!

-### What's the deal with the username?
-I picked this username when I was in high school.
-My biggest claim to fame back then was knowing 100 digits of pi, so I appended the first three digits to my username. ¯\\\_(ツ)_/¯
+I'm currently working on static analysis to catch floating point errors.

 ### What are you interested in?
 This changes from time to time.
-Right now I'm enjoying writing compilers in Racket.
-I frequently tweak my Emacs configuration, and I dabble in private web application development in Elixir.
+Right now I'm enjoying writing compilers in Racket and working on type systems.
+I frequently tweak my Emacs configuration, and occasionally do web development with Elixir.

 ### Where do you work?
 My most recent job in industry was at [Spiff Inc.](https://spiff.com).
 They were kind enough to let me hack on an interpreter for their custom DSL, so it was the perfect pre-PhD job!

-I went back to school to persue a PhD in computer science.
+I now work as a research assistant at the [University of Utah](https://www.cs.utah.edu/).
+You can see my employment history on my résumé on [my blog](https://lambdaland.org).

+### What's the deal with the username?
+I picked this username when I was in high school.
+My biggest claim to fame back then was knowing 100 digits of pi, so I appended the first three digits to my username. ¯\\\_(ツ)_/¯